-The match lasts two equal periods of 10 minutes, unless otherwise mutually agreed between the referee and the two teams.
+- The match lasts two equal periods of 10 minutes, unless otherwise mutually agreed between the referee and the two teams.
 Any agreement to alter the duration of the periods of play must be approved by the Technical Committee, must be made before the start of play and must comply with competition rules. (replaces: The match lasts two equal periods of 45 minutes, unless otherwise mutually agreed between the referee and the two teams.
-Any agreement to alter the duration of the periods of play (e.g. to reduce each half to 40 minutes because of insufficient light) must be made before the start of play and must comply with competition rules.)
+Any agreement to alter the duration of the periods of the periods of the mutually agreed between the referee and the two teams.
+Any agreement to alter the duration of the periods of play (e.g. to reduce each half to 40 minutes because of insufficient light) must be made - before the start of play and must comply with competition rules.)
 Teams are given a 2 minute time period between the robot models being spawned and the start of the match.
 The start of the match is defined as the game state changing to READY for the first half time.
-At the beginning of the second half time, each half time in the extended period and the beginning of the penalty shootout, the referee will wait at least 15 seconds between spawning the robot models and transitioning to an active game state.
+At the beginning of the second half time, each half time in the extended period and the - 710 beginning of the penalty shootout, the referee will wait at least 15 seconds between spawning the robot models and transitioning to an active game state.
 Once the end of the match was declared by the referee and communicated by the GameController, teams receive a 2 minute time period to finish writing logs and properly shut down their program before the process will be terminated.